TO THE SHAREHOLDERS

 The uncertainty in the global/domestic economic situation along with

-escalation of geopolitical tensions, hardening of crude oil, global inflations, volatile
+escalation of geopolitical & tariff tensions, global recession, volatile financial

-financial market as stated above, made the future outlook somewhat unpredictable both for
+market as stated above, made the outlook some what unpredictable both for the Warehousing

-the Warehousing and Investment & Treasury segments of the Company in the short and
+and Investment & Treasury segments of the Company in the short and medium term.

-medium term.
-However, we can only hope that the measures being taken by the government
+However, we can only hope that the measures being taken by the government will help to

 5.4 Risks and Concerns